 Workshop: Cornucopia Pendants with Maria Klingner

-Join experienced artist and jeweller Maria Klinger, for a day of jewellery making in MAMA Studio.
+Join experienced artist and jeweller Maria Klingner, for a day of jewellery making in MAMA Studio.

-In this workshop, you will learn foundation skills of jewellery making while you complete a 'Cornucopia' pendant.
+In this workshop, you will learn foundation skills of jewellery making while you complete a 'Cornucopia' shaped pendant, brooch, or pin.
 This is workshop is an excellent entry point into the world of jewellery making, covering foundation techniques for working with metals including:

 Maria will step participants through the creation of a conical metal pendant that can be customised to the individual student's taste.
 The pendants can be decorated with glass beads, buttons, or pearls or finished entirely in metals such as copper & brass.

 Each student will complete one pendant by the end of the workshop.
 Pendants will be finished in the workshop with a brooch pin OR loop attachment for a necklace.

 All materials such as copper, brass, wire, various beads and specialised hand tools are provided for this workshop.
 Participants are invited to bring along heirloom buttons, beads, or pearls to incorporate into their piece (1-1.5mm opening required to thread), however, this is optional.